coughingmouse/Korean-Romanization/README.md

 It was first made to follow phonological sense, and was simply compressed to make it more useful (x to y, xh to x, xx to yy, with the exception of ⟨ss⟩ which stayed unmodified) or modified so that it is compatible with old letters (⟨v⟩/⟨ㆍ⟩ and ⟨x⟩/⟨ㅿ⟩).
 The intermediary version is available as [proto.md](https://github.com/coughingmouse/MKSR/blob/main/proto.md) on Github.

 The transcription is made to better fit Modern Korean.
-It wasn't made to be used definitively, so for such use, you will have to decide on whether to both ⟨r⟩/⟨l⟩ and ⟨g⟩/⟨ng⟩.
+It wasn't made to be used definitively, so for each use, you will have to decide on whether to both ⟨r⟩/⟨l⟩ and ⟨g⟩/⟨ng⟩.
-* For general use, using the transliteration system allowing only ⟨l⟩ and ⟨ng⟩ will do.
+* For general use or (fictional) official use in Korea, using either the transcription or the transliteration system allowing only ⟨l⟩ and ⟨ng⟩ will do, with exception for loanwords to use ⟨r⟩.
-* For (fictional) official use in Korea or academic use, using the transliteration system allowing only ⟨l⟩ and either of ⟨g⟩/⟨ng⟩ will do.
+* For academic use, using the transliteration or old text transliteration system allowing only ⟨l⟩ and either of ⟨g⟩/⟨ng⟩ will do.
-* For use for foreigners visiting Korea, use the morphophonemic or phonemic (in slashes ```/.../```) transcription system allowing only ⟨ng⟩ and only ⟨r⟩ when pronounced as such: in between vowels or /h/ in Korean words.
+* For use for foreigners visiting Korea, use the morphophonemic or phonemic (in slashes ```/.../```, svp) transcription system allowing only ⟨ng⟩ and only ⟨r⟩ when pronounced as such: in between vowels or /h/ in Korean words.

 ## Modern Korean version